-- Increases in cloud computing services, end-user spending are expected to grow more than 21 percent throughout 2021; and technological developments in cybersecurity, as systems and applications are constantly being upgraded and updated to combat emerging threats.
+- Increases in cloud computing services and end-user spending are expected to grow more than 21 percent throughout 2021, and technological developments in cybersecurity, as systems and applications are constantly being upgraded and updated to combat emerging threats.

 Online Associate’s Degree in Information Technology